SaravananSven/euro-player-analysis/README.md

-here the upcpming Euro cup  players information analysis using python
+here the upcoming Euro cup  players information analysis using python